ndikumanaisaie/vet-clinic/README.md

 To get a local copy up and running follow these simple example steps.

 ## Setup
-clone: run `git clone https://github.com/ndikumanaisaie/vet-clinic.git` Move to cloned folder: run git cd Tour.
+- clone: run `git clone https://github.com/ndikumanaisaie/vet-clinic.git` .
+- To move to cloned folder: run `cd vet-clinic`.

 ## Install

-To Install the dependencies locally: run `npm install`.
-To Build your app: run `npm run build`.
-To Deploy to local server: run `npm start build`.
+No installation required

 ## Testing

-Use the command `npm test` as it is show on screenshot.png
+No testing

 ## 🤝 Contributing